Skip to main content

 This is why Laozi explains it repeatedly — to teach people to examine themselves and cure their own sickness.

 I know that among the people of the world there must be those who share my affliction and feel the same compassion.
-Where can I find a good and wise teacher to open up my foolish delusion?
+Where can I find a good and wise teacher to dispel my foolish delusion?
 Where a great physician to attend to my sickness of the heart?